 Mountaineering is the sport or activity of climbing mountains.
 It can include numerous sub-disciplines depending on the route and mountain you pick, including hiking, scrambling, ice and Winter climbing, wildcamping and more!
-But although mountaineering can take so many forms, sometimes creating confusion as to what it really is, these activities unambiguously become mountaineering when they are used to reach and explore the highest, most remote places in the world.
+But although mountaineering can take so many forms, it’s always about trying to reach and explore the highest, most remote places in the world.

 What does Ben Lairig do?

-We’re a friendly group of students who love getting ontop of the world and everything vaguely involved in doing it.
-Winter mountaineering is the raison-d’etre of Ben Lairig, but our trips run through the whole year to include all kinds of mountain fun with and without the snow!
-The club revolves around weekend trips every fortnight: to Snowdonia, the Lake District and Scotland; we also venture abroad for longer trips during the holidays.
+We’re a group of students who love getting to the summit and everything involved with it.
+Winter mountaineering is the raison-d’etre of Ben Lairig, but we run trips through the whole year to include all kinds of mountain fun with and without the snow!
+The club revolves around weekend meets every fortnight: to Snowdonia, the Lake District and Scotland; we also venture abroad for longer trips during the holidays.

-Ben Lairig welcomes anyone who wants to get involved and although our trips can require a wide range of skills, all the way from basic map reading to ice screwing, no prior knowledge or experience is required to join!
+The club is open to anyone who wants to get involved and although a meet can require a wide range of skills, all the way from basic map reading to ice screwing, no prior knowledge or experience is required to join!
 Our members range from being completely new to mountainous terrain to having several Scottish Winter and Alpine seasons under their belt.
-The club was founded to pass on experience and skills to anyone excited to learn, with both experienced members and professional training to help everyone become successful mountaineers.
+The club was founded to pass on experience and skills to anyone excited to learn, with both experienced members and professional guides helping to teach the ropes (haha) of mountaineering.